 - Smart greenhouses.
-This is a fully automated design, designed to facilitate the process of growing crops and minimize the use of manual labour.
-At the heart of any smart greenhouse are sensors, actuators, monitoring and control systems, which together allow optimizing many factors and growth conditions of agricultural crops.
-Often, smart greenhouses work in sync with other technological solutions, such as automatic irrigation technologies and HVAC systems (heating, ventilation and air conditioning systems).
+This is a fully automated design created to facilitate the process of growing crops and minimize the use of manual labor.
+At the heart of any smart greenhouse are sensors, actuators, monitoring, and control systems, which optimize many factors and growth conditions of agricultural crops.
+Often, smart greenhouses work in sync with other technological solutions, such as automatic irrigation technologies and HVAC systems (heating, ventilation, and air conditioning systems).
 The task of HVAC – systems in greenhouses and greenhouses is to maintain the ideal temperature for year-round cultivation of particular cultivated precision agriculture or exotic plants, smoothing out negative environmental factors.
 The advantages of HVAC are to minimize operating costs.
-Intelligent sensors record data on plant growth, irrigation, the presence of pests and lighting, and send them to a local or cloud server.
-In the cloud, using big data, the data is processed, an appropriate decision is made and the system carries out the necessary actions.
+Intelligent sensors record data on plant growth, irrigation, the presence of pests, and lighting, and send them to a local or cloud server.
+In the cloud, using big data, the data is processed, an appropriate decision is made, and the system carries out the necessary actions.
 The next step in the development of smart greenhouses – vertical greenhouses.
 Mankind has long been growing up – high-rises fill the world because the place will become less and less.
 The same situation with fertile soil.
-It is not so much in the world, so why not build a high-rise greenhouse with the artificially improved ground and LED lighting that will shine 24/7.
+It is not so much in the world, so why not build a high-rise greenhouse with artificially improved ground and LED lighting that will shine 24/7.
 It is thanks to the reduction in the cost of LED illumination and the development of smart control systems that such a revolutionary discovery became possible.
 Also, greenhouses of this type solve the problem of logistics.
-After all, you can build a vertical greenhouse anywhere in the city, or even on the roof of a business centre.
-The first successful startups are already working, and they have proven that yield is growing tenfold, costs are dropping enormous, profit is increasing.
+After all, you can build a vertical greenhouse anywhere in the city or even on the roof of a business center.
+The first successful startups are already working, and they have proven that yield is growing tenfold, costs are dropping enormously, and profit is increasing.

 - Predictive Maintenance.
 In the future of recision agriculture, robotic machines will play a crucial role.
-They will collect information about crops, process them, water, fertilize and harvest.
+They will collect information about crops, process them, water, fertilize, and harvest.
 That is why it is so important that they always be operational and work without interruption.
 In this case, sensors and sensors that collect data on visible and internal violations of equipment activity come to the rescue.
-Softengi developed a surveillance system that is able to recognize the dysfunction of some of the smallest pieces of equipment only by changing the sound of their work.
+Softengi developed a surveillance system that can recognize the dysfunction of some of the smallest pieces of equipment only by changing the sound of their work.

 Additional Perks of Digitizing Agriculture

 - Logistics system.
 For a qualitative increase in the efficiency of precision agriculture, it is necessary that each stage of product development be improved and work clearly and consistently at maximum speed.
-The Blockchain technology comes to the rescue.
+Blockchain technology comes to the rescue.
 This technology is now used by the most advanced logistics companies in the world.
 The main advantages of using the blockchain are its efficiency and safety.
-Intelligently designed logistics allows food manufacturers, packers and shippers to monitor the status of food shipments, to control temperature and protect against spoilage.
+Intelligently designed logistics allow food manufacturers, packers, and shippers to monitor the status of food shipments, control temperature, and protect against spoilage.
 The system also keeps track of various information about the necessary equipment, for example, containers that need to go back.
-Also, the control system monitors the amount of the planned harvest, and relates this to the amount of free space in warehouses, the amount of transport for the timely transportation of goods.
+Also, the control system monitors the amount of the planned harvest and relates this to the amount of free space in warehouses and the amount of transport for the timely transportation of goods.
 All this information is processed and already in the form of a report comes to the responsible specialist.
 This eliminates the negative human factor.